-Certainly God could use such a three step process to bring people into salvation.
+Certainly God could use such a three-step process to bring people into salvation.
 However, the "list" is incomplete.
 There is no mention of what sin is (the breaking of God's laws regarding lying, adultery, theft, etc.).
 There is no mention of God's righteous judgment upon the sinner.
-The "rose from the grave" needs to be more precise by stating that Jesus rose from the grave in the same body he died in, though it was a glorified body.
-There is no mention of what Jesus is saving the sinner from- God's righteous wrath.
+The "rose from the grave" needs to be more precise by stating that Jesus rose from the grave in the same body in which He died though it was a glorified body.
+There is no mention of what Jesus is saving the sinner from--God's righteous wrath.
 In fact, there is no definition of who Jesus is.
-From her website we cannot ascertain if Jesus is God in flesh, one of many prophets (Islam), our elder brother from the pre-existence (LDS), or even an angel (JW).
+From her website, we cannot ascertain if Jesus is God in flesh, or one of many prophets (Islam), or our elder brother from the pre-existence (LDS), or even an angel (JW).

 - Response: The context of Gal.
 5:1 is dealing with being under the law (Gal.
 4:21).
-Paul contrasts children under of the law and "children of promise" (Gal.
+Paul contrasts children under the law and "children of promise" (Gal.
 4:28).
 Paul was warning the Galatians about being enslaved to the Mosaic law, which is why he says in the next verse " . . . that if you receive circumcision, Christ will be of no benefit to you."
-Beth Moore has improperly applied a verse, taking it out of its original context and meaning, and used it in a manner for which it was not intended--as the biblical context demonstrates.
+Beth Moore has improperly applied a verse, taking it out of its original context and meaning, and used it in a manner for which it was not intended--as the Biblical context demonstrates.

 - Quote: After writing about literal Barbie dolls used in churches, put in pews, with hands lifted up, she mentioned how one of them had a gnawed off leg.
 "Though the group didn't know it, they'd hit the nail right on the head, or maybe the leg right on the stump.
 That was me all right.
-No, I don't have a missing leg, but if you could see me with your spiritual eyes, surely at least on of my legs was gnawed off at the knee.
+No, I don't have a missing leg, but if you could see me with your spiritual eyes, surely at least one of my legs was gnawed off at the knee.
 Ephesians 4:27 warns, "Do not give the devil a foothold."
 Uh, too late.
 Satan has wounded me, but he hasn't devoured me.
 He got the leg, but he's never gotten the thigh, though goodness knows he wanted it.
 I may walk with a spiritual limp, but thanks be to God, who holds me up and urges me to lean on Him, at least I can walk.
-So can you." (get out of that pit: straight talk about God's deliverance, by Beth Moore, Thomas Nelson, Nashville Tennessee, 2007, p.
-87)
+So can you," (Get Out of That Pit: Straight Talk about God's Deliverance by Beth Moore, Thomas Nelson, Nashville Tennessee, 2007, p.
+87).

 - Response: The context of Eph.
 4:27 is this: "Therefore, laying aside falsehood, speak truth, each one of you, with his neighbor, for we are members of one another.
 26 Be angry, and yet do not sin; do not let the sun go down on your anger, 27 and do not give the devil an opportunity.
 28 Let him who steals steal no longer; but rather let him labor, performing with his own hands what is good, in order that he may have something to share with him who has need."
-The stronghold is about sinning in anger or theft, etc. Beth Moore's "spiritual eyes" here about being gnawed off at the knee and not giving the devil a stronghold are not related and have nothing to do with the text.
-Beth isn't supposed to take any text that "might" look like a phrase "could" fit a "spiritual" lesson and then use it.
-She is teaching people how to fail to exegete Scripture properly.
-She is teaching them to just apply verses willy-nilly in whatever direction seems to fit.
+The stronghold in Ephesians is about sinning in anger or theft, etc., something the devil can use against us and others.
+Beth Moore's "spiritual eyes" about being gnawed off at the knee and not giving the devil a stronghold have nothing to do with the text.
+Beth should not take any text that "might" look like a phrase that could fit a "spiritual" lesson and then use it to make a point.
+She is failing to exegete Scripture properly.
+She is teaching to just apply verses willy-nilly in whatever direction seems fit.
 This is dangerous.

 Scripture means what it means in context.
 Beth Moore needs to examine the context of Scripture, note what it actually says, and then stick to it.
-She should not take a word or phrase in Scripture, expand it, throw in a "spiritual" meaning not taught in the verses, then misapply it in a five step how-get-out-of-your-pit-of-depression pop psychology speech that is housed in Christian terminology.
-Proclaiming God's word is a very serious matter, and all Bible teachers should seek to be as faithful to Scripture as possible- lest we violate God's word and mislead his people.
+She should not take a word or phrase in Scripture, expand it, throw in a "spiritual" meaning not taught in the verses, then misapply it in a five-step how-to-get-out-of-your-pit-of-depression pop psychology speech that is housed in Christian terminology.
+Proclaiming God's Word is a very serious matter and all Bible teachers should seek to be as faithful to Scripture as possible--lest we violate God's Word and mislead His people.

 Beth Moore Quotes